jd878-gif/fraud-sentinel/engineering_reflection.md

 Glue job bookmarks prevent reprocessing historical data.
 S3 Intelligent-Tiering moves infrequently accessed Parquet to cheaper storage tiers automatically.

----

-## 8. How Would I Explain This in an Amazon Interview?

-**Situation:** I wanted to build a production-grade AWS fraud detection platform for my portfolio.
-The PaySim dataset has ground-truth fraud labels, but it's missing everything that makes a real fraud pipeline hard: device context, IP data, velocity features, and operational failures like late-arriving events and schema drift.

-**Task:** Transform the raw dataset into something a real fraud detection system could ingest, and document every design decision the way an Amazon engineer would.

-**Action:** I built a chunked Python pipeline that processes 6.36M rows without loading them all into memory.
-For each transaction, it computes per-customer velocity (5-min and 1-hour sliding windows), assigns deterministic device IDs, flags geo-anomalies, and injects realistic operational failures at configurable rates.
-The output is a five-table star schema aligned to what Kinesis, Lambda, DynamoDB, Glue, and SageMaker expect as input.

-**Result:** The enhanced dataset has 37 columns (vs. the original 11), four supporting dimension tables, and a README that maps every column to an AWS service.
-The pipeline is fully reproducible (seed=42), configurable via a single CONFIG dict, and documented with production-quality comments throughout.

 **What I'd do differently at 10× scale:** Replace the in-memory velocity windows with DynamoDB atomic counters, move the enrichment layer to Glue Streaming on Kinesis, and